MrNegative420/Name2HexCodeGeneratorApp/README.md

 ## Credits

-- Created by: [Your Name]
+- Created by: Mr Negative.
-- Special thanks to: [Contributors or acknowledgments]
+- Special thanks to: Special thanks to: Woo for sparking the idea.

 ## License